 “Whats is that?” one of the men asked.

 “Danger mate” another replied.
 “Whenever we’re heading, danger awaits for us.”

 “What creature could’ve done that?”
 I heard the woman say before small whispers could be heard.
 I went to the left side of the ship, trying to identify where the noise came from, but the fog made everything difficult.
-For a moment, I thought that my mind was playing games with me so I tried to ignore the voices that came of nowhere.
+For a moment, I thought that my mind was playing games with me, so I tried to ignore the voices that came from nowhere.
 Maybe I needed some kind of time to rest.